glowiak/pkg-tools/README.txt

 -added 'ccc' option to clean packages stored on disk -now btw uses 'noarch' architecture, so you can't use it with pkg-tools 1.3 or older -fixed many bugs

+# Xorg
+xorg is a big problem, it's large program with a lot of dependiences, i don't have enough time to build all xorg-related packages, so i ported xorg from Arch's repos as 'xorg-dev-bin' package. this package also contains open-source GPU drivers.

+i'm planning to make pkg-tools-based distro. now i don't have enough time to compile all those software on my pc, so this base stuff like gcc, xorg and others will be grabed from Arch repos as <package name>-dev-bin, version of it will be 'arch-dev'.